kitchell/DeepLearningTutorial_LBspectrum/Introduction.md

 Please continue on the the [Introduction to Keras](https://github.com/kitchell/DeepLearningTutorial_LBspectrum/blob/master/keras_basics.md).
 Keras is the python library we will be using to create neural networks.

+Figures are from this very helpful resource: http://neuralnetworksanddeeplearning.com/